apache/arrow/dev/README.md

 The merge script uses the GitHub REST API.
 You must set a `ARROW_GITHUB_API_TOKEN` environment variable to use a Personal Access Token.
-You need only `public_repo` scope for the Personal Access Token.
+You need to add `workflow` scope to the Personal Access Token.

 You can specify the username and the password of your JIRA account in `APACHE_JIRA_USERNAME` and `APACHE_JIRA_PASSWORD` environment variables.